LeeRIII/Data_projects_TripleTen/CrewTracker/ReadMe.md

 - Check for completeness and the report is achieving the original purpose, and appropriate output.

 ### Results:
-Post externship, CrewTracker was able to migrate SAP Crystal Reports, a legacy reporting and dashboard tool, dependent on remote connection.
-We were able convert all report data to Power BI dashboards now accessible by cloud.
-This modernization allows for more user-friendly and interactive dashboards, facilitating deeper data insights.
-By providing a more intuitive reporting system, CrewTracker will empower its clients to gain a clearer understanding of their data, ultimately leading to improved decision-making and potentially higher client satisfaction.
+- Post externship, CrewTracker was able to migrate SAP Crystal Reports, a legacy reporting and dashboard tool, dependent on remote connection.
+- All reports successfully converted into PowerBI ll now accessible by cloud.
+- Modernization allows for more user-friendly and interactive dashboards, facilitating deeper data insights.
+- CrewTracker now empowers its clients to gain a clearer understanding of their data, ultimately leading to improved decision-making and potentially higher client satisfaction.
-Estimated 4 weeks of works alleviated from CrewTracker personnel.
+- Estimated 4 weeks of works alleviated from CrewTracker personnel.

 ### Personal Stats:
 - As a First Responder I successfully Cataloged Crystal Reports = 35/43 assigned reports.
 8 reports were deemed redundant or obsolete.